Page 39 - Grammar For YDT - 11

 C. The Past Continuous Tense or The Past Perfect Continuous Tense

-“The Past Continuous Tense” kesintiye uğramış eylemleri anlatırken “The Past Perfect Continuous Tense”
+“The Past Continuous Tense”, kesintiye uğramış eylemleri anlatırken; “The Past Perfect Continuous Tense”,

 geçmişte gerçekleşmiş bir olay ya da eylemden önceki süreci anlatmak için kullanılır.